subhadip0429/movies-api-node/README.md

   - `npm start`
 - Great !!.
 Now you can visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) to verify.

+### Credentials

+- You can register a new user or just use the test one.
+- Registered Test user details are as follows
+  - Email: `admin@test.com`
+  - Password: `password`

 ## Scaling
 To scale this application we can do some changes in its architecture.